heroku/buildpacks-deb-packages/CONTRIBUTING.md

 # Contribution Checklist

-- [x] Clean, simple, well styled code
+- [x] Clean, simple, well styled code.
 - [x] Commits should be atomic and messages must be descriptive.
 Related issues should be mentioned by Issue number.
 - [x] Comments
     - Module-level & function-level comments.
     - Comments on complex blocks of code or algorithms (include references to sources).
 - [x] Tests
-    - The test suite, if provided, must be complete and pass
+    - The test suite, if provided, must be complete and pass.
-    - Increase code coverage, not versa.
+    - Increase code coverage.
-    - Use any of our testkits that contains a bunch of testing facilities you would need.
-For example:
-      `import com.salesforce.op.test._` and borrow inspiration from existing tests.
 - [x] Dependencies
     - Minimize number of dependencies.
     - Prefer Apache 2.0, BSD3, MIT, ISC and MPL licenses.
 - [x] Reviews
-    - Changes must be approved via peer code review
+    - Changes must be approved via peer code review.

 # Creating a Pull Request

 1. **Ensure the bug/feature was not already reported** by searching on GitHub under Issues.
 If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).
-3. **Clone** the forked repo to your machine.
+2. **Clone** the forked repo to your machine.
-4. **Create** a new branch to contain your work (e.g. `git br fix-issue-11`)
+3. **Create** a new branch to contain your work (e.g. `git br fix-issue-11`)
 4. **Commit** changes to your own branch.
 5. **Push** your work back up to your fork. (e.g. `git push fix-issue-11`)
 6. **Submit** a Pull Request against the `main` branch and refer to the issue(s) you are fixing.
 Try not to pollute your